10 Best AI Agents for Data Analysis

 Those are assistants.

-What we’re seeing in 2025 are actual agents — systems that think, reason, and act across your data stack.
+What we’re seeing today are actual agents — systems that think, reason, and act across your data stack.

 Some can be embedded in your product.